A Thermodynamic Positivity Bound on Higher-Derivative 3-Form Couplings in de Sitter, and its Inflationary Consequences: Introduction

-In this work, we propose a swampland criterion based on the dynamics of a 3-form gauge field, which we refer to as the de Sitter Weak Gravity Conjecture (dS WGC).
-This conjecture is motivated by the behavior of extremal black holes in the presence of a 3-form field and a positive cosmological constant.
-We formulate a classical bound from the requirement that such black holes can decay, expressed as \( \kappa^4 M^2 \leq 4 l^2/27 \), and investigate whether this bound remains robust under quantum corrections.
-To explore this question, we introduce higher-derivative corrections to the 3-form action and examine their effects in two complementary ways.
-First, we analyze the modified geometry of the black hole solution and derive constraints on the correction coefficients to ensure physical viability.
-Second, we compute the Wald entropy and confirm that its positivity is consistent with the classical dS WGC bound, thereby supporting the conjecture even in the presence of quantum corrections.
-We then apply our higher-order 3-form framework to cosmological inflation.
-In the large-field regime, the potential takes on a Higgs-like form, enabling us to analyze the slow-roll conditions and derive bounds on inflationary parameters.
+We then apply our higher-order 3-form framework to cosmological inflation, mapping the 3-form action to an effective scalar potential through the standard 4-form/scalar duality \cite{Aurilia:1980xj,Dvali:2005an,Kaloper:2008fb}, whose relation to our black-hole analysis we discuss in Section~5.
+In the large-field regime, the potential takes on a Higgs-like form, enabling us to analyze the slow-roll conditions and derive bounds on inflationary parameters consistent with Planck data.
 In the small-field limit, the potential reduces to a quartic form whose minimum corresponds to an anti-de Sitter (AdS) vacuum.
 This feature renders the solution incompatible with the dS swampland criterion, which disfavors stable AdS vacua in quantum gravity.
-Notably, we find that the dS WGC may yield stronger theoretical constraints than those arising from observational slow-roll criteria alone.
+Notably, we find that these thermodynamic bounds may yield stronger theoretical constraints than those arising from observational slow-roll criteria alone.

 This paper is organized as follows.
 In Section~2, we review the classical black hole solution supported by a 3-form gauge field.
 In Section~3, we incorporate higher-order corrections and analyze both the modified geometry and entropy.
 The energy condition is also verified in this section.
 Section~4 presents the inflationary dynamics under our 3-form framework.
-The key results are summarized in Section~5, and we conclude in Section~6 with discussions on future directions and implications for quantum gravity.
+The key results are summarized and discussed in Section~5, where we also discuss future directions and implications for quantum gravity.